-The Offshore Economist is publication focusing on the ruptures and cracks of offshore finance.
-It provides facts, guidance and revealing tricks to make the most of the slippery financial world.
-Through fictional stories, marginal poetry, fragmented legalese and a shifting form and layout, the publication pursues an aesthetic of offshore.
+The Offshore Economist is a publication focusing on the ruptures and cracks of offshore finance.
+It provides facts, guidance and revealing tricks to make the most of a slippery financial world.
+The publication pursues a multiplicitous aesthetic of offshore through fictional stories, marginal poetry, fragmented legalese and a shifting form and layout.

 The Offshore Economist can be read at demystification.co/mmittee/toe.

-The publication was proposed and voted for by the shareholders of the Offshore Investigation Vehicle, an international corporate structure set up to explore and model offshore finance.
+The publication was proposed and voted for by the investors of the Offshore Investigation Vehicle, an international corporate structure set up to explore and model offshore finance.

-A company resolution outlining the publication can be found at Companies House, the UK’s registrar of companies, among other files documenting the actions and intents of the Offshore Investigation Vehicle.
+A company resolution outlining the publication can be found at Companies House, the UK’s registrar of companies, among other paperwork which legally documents the actions and intents of the Offshore Investigation Vehicle.